kaliop-uk/ezmigrationbundle/README.md

     php ezpublish/console kaliop:migration:generate --format=yml MyProjectBundle

-The above command will place a new yml skeleton file in the `MigrationVersion` directory of the MyProjectBundle bundle.
+The above command will place a new yml skeleton file in the `MigrationVersions` directory of the MyProjectBundle bundle.

 If the directory does not exists then the command will create it for you, as long as the bundle does exist and is registered.
 If the command is successful it will create a new yml file named with the following pattern: `YYYYMMDDHHMMSS_placeholder.yml`.
-You are encouraged to rename the file and change the `placeholder` part to something more meaningful, but please keep the timestamp part and underscore, as well as the extension
+You are encouraged to rename the file and change the `placeholder` part to something more meaningful, but please keep the timestamp part and underscore, as well as the extension.

-(the contents of the skeleton Yaml file are stored as twig template)
+_(the contents of the skeleton Yaml file are stored as twig template)_

 ### Listing all migrations and their status